 |green||242 mg||40.0 g|

-3. Bell peppers:
+3. Bell Peppers:

-Red bell peppers is among the top sources of Vitamin C. One cup of raw bell pepper contains 142 mg of Vitamin C and just 20 calories.
+Red bell peppers is among the good sources of Vitamin C. One cup of raw bell pepper contains 142 mg of Vitamin C and just 20 calories.
 Cooked red bell pepper contains 116 mg of Vitamin C per cup with only 15 calories.

 Green bell peppers are known to have maximum amounts of Vitamin C. Cooked green bell pepper provides 51 mg of Vitamin C.